canonical/prometheus-k8s-operator/README.md

 ## Developing

-Use your existing Python 3 developement environment or create and activate a Python 3 virtualenv
+Use your existing Python 3 development environment or create and activate a Python 3 virtualenv

     virtualenv -p python3 venv